If your question isn’t on here, please contact us.

 - Can we travel out by Eurotunnel and return on the ferry?

 This is possible for groups undertaking a day trip, although this is subject to a supplement.
-Please enquire for current rates.
+Please contact us for current rates.
 If you are taking a longer duration trip, this is possible at no extra cost.

 - Can we travel by North Sea Ferries?

 We can provide quotes which include these journeys but they are normally more expensive than Dover-Calais.
-Please telephone the office for advice.
+Please contact us for advice.

 - Can we leave at 00.10 and get back at 23.30 on our day trip.?

-Normally a day trip duration is 21 hrs max as this is the limit of 2 drivers
+Normally a day trip duration is 21 hrs max as this is the legal limit for two drivers in terms of their hours.

 - What happens after we send in the deposits and booking form (and passenger list for flight trips)?

-Upon receipt of your booking form and deposit, an experienced travel adviser will contact you and will prepare a full and detailed itinerary.
-You can include as much or as little as you like in discussion with the adviser and in line with regulations relating to drivers’ hours.
+Upon receipt of your booking form and deposit, an experienced Itinerary Coordinator will contact you to prepare a full and detailed itinerary.
+You can include as much or as little as you like, as long as your drivers’ hours do not exceed the legal limit.

 - Do you recommend full or half board?